0113 343 4265

-Proper Faultless Enemy, screening programme organised with Rose-Anne Gush.
+Proper Faultless Enemy, screening programme with Rose-Anne Gush.
 Funded by the Centre for Practice-led Research in the Arts, University of Leeds.
-(April–May 2015)
+(2015)

-Intersecting Practices: assessing the role and impact of contemporary art in heritage spaces (led by Nick Cass) Funded by a Creative Cultural Exchange Ignite grant
+Intersecting Practices: assessing the role and impact of contemporary art in heritage spaces with Nick Cass.
+Funded by a Creative Cultural Exchange Ignite grant (2014)

 Fluxus Curatorial Grant (2012)